Ohio County Middle School

 Harassment/discrimination is intimidation by threats of or actual physical violence; the creation, by whatever means, of a climate of hostility, or intimidation, or the use of language, conduct, or symbols in such a manner as to be commonly understood to convey hatred, contempt, to prejudice or to have the effect of insulting or stigmatizing an individual.
 Harassment/discrimination due to an individual’s race, color, national origin, age, religion, marital status, political beliefs, sex, or disability is prohibited.
 Students who engage in harassment/discrimination of an employee or another student shall be subject to disciplinary action including, but not limited to, suspension and expulsion.
 Conduct and/or actions prohibited under this policy include but are not limited to:

-- Members of one gender in a class being subjected to sexual remarks of the other gender in the classroom
+Member of one gender in a class being subjected to sexual remarks of the other gender in the classroom.

 Homework shall include all class assignments given during class time that cannot or are not completed during class time.
 Homework is a beneficial aspect of the overall educational process provided it is allocated to students fairly, reasonably, and with due consideration by each teacher for the total amount of homework being required of the same student by fellow teachers.
 This guideline will allow students to participate in extracurricular activities and enjoy a healthy home life.
 Parents/guardians are encouraged to provide a supportive environment to maximize the benefits of the learning/homework experience.
 Curriculum-related assignments should not be used for disciplinary purposes.
 The homework policy will be left to the discretion of the teacher.
 When/if the teacher feels incomplete homework is adversely affecting a student’s progress, he/she may invoke the school’s policy.
 In the event students are not completing/turning in homework assignments, this would be the procedure:

 Parents are encouraged to use Infinite Campus from their homes to access their student’s grades and missing assignments.
-The Username for the student is their Student Identification Number (Located on their schedule or grade card) and their password is their birthdate.
+The Username for the student is their Student Identification Number (Located on their schedule or grade card) and their password is their child’s first initial, last initial and their 6 digit birthdate.
 Infinite Campus allows parents the opportunity to track their student’s grades by individual assignments.
 Parents can access Infinite Campus through the District Website www.ohio.kyschools.us

 Insurance is available to any student who desires it.
 It covers students going to and from school and during the school day.
 It can be purchased at the beginning of the school year.